rtclauss/loopr/README.md

 via an external load balancer, such as an AWS Elastic LoadBalancer.
 It will:
 * create a new portfolio for a randomly generated user
 * Buy some shares (between 0-100) of a randomly selected stock
-* Buy some shares (between 0-100) of a second, randomly selected, stock
-* Sell a random number of shares of each stock
+* Sell a random number of shares of said stock
 * Delete the portfolio

 There is a random amount of "think time" between each activity and there are page-navigation steps, included, too.

+You can get creative and add additional buys/sell actions, more thinking time, additional actions, emulate different types of behavior by changing what is included in the `scenario`.

 ## Prerequisites for Mac